Multimodal Financial Foundation Models (MFFMs): Progress, Prospects, and Challenges: Data-Centric Approach for Multimodal Financial Data

-\item \textbf{Time-series data:} It is a sequence of data points indexed in time order.
+\item \textbf{Market data}: It is a sequence of data points indexed in time order.
 In the financial sector, time series data is commonly used to represent how a financial indicator changes over time.